sivalabs/sivalabs-hugo/content/posts/2016/2016-07-20-my-new-book-springboot-learn-by-example.md

 I strongly believe that **the best way to learn or teach is by using examples.** This book is filled with plenty of examples explaining the concepts  in step by step manner.

-<span style="color: purple; font-size: large;"><b>Who this book is for?</b></span>
+### Who this book is for?

 If you are looking for a fast paced guide to learn how to build Spring based applications using SpringBoot this book is for you!!.

-If you are a Spring developer but haven&#8217;t get your hands on SpringBoot and you feel like I know the drill, just tell me how to do it in SpringBoot way..this books is what you are looking for!!!
+If you are a Spring developer but haven't get your hands on SpringBoot and you feel like I know the drill, just tell me how to do it in SpringBoot way..this books is what you are looking for!!!

 If you are just starting to use SpringBoot and it is working great but it all looks magical and you want to understand how SpringBoot works behind the scenes..this book will definitely be helpful to you!!